WordPress 5.0 Unveils the New Gutenberg Editor4 Min Read

 - If the toolbar along the block is distracting you, then you can move it to the top by changing the setting.

 - Saving every second count.
 Keeping this in mind, Gutenberg developers have come up with a vast amount of shortcuts.
 But keep in mind that there are still some bugs regarding these shortcuts.

 2. Separately shape each and every block

 - Unlike the previously existing toolbar which was present above the white writing space; in Gutenberg, everything revolves around blocks.
 After placing the block, you will get access to a toolbar for editing the block both above and on the right side of the screen.

 - Both the background and text colour can be set separately for this block.

-- You can easily add or remove blocks from anywhere you want.
-You can also move a block from one place to another by the arrows or holding and placing it in another position.
+- You can easily add or remove blocks anywhere you want.
+You can also move a block from one place to another by arrow buttons or dragging and dropping it in another position.

 - Additional CSS Class can be added to each block to modify the style.

 3. Important plugin features are built-in the editor

 - In the former editor for copying the content, you had to install plugins like “WordPress Copy Content”.
 But now with Gutenberg, this can be done with a simple click on the “Copy all Content” button.